-You can find the Fiddleleaf Figs in various forms like single stemmed, multi stemmed, full to base and standard (that’s industry speak for “treelike”).
+You can find the Fiddleleaf Fig in various forms like single-stemmed, multi-stemmed, full to base and standard (that’s industry-speak for “treelike”).
 As they age, the lower leaves tend to fall off and their stems twist and gnarl a bit.
 Quite a cool look.

 Here’s the encapsulated version of what they need:

-If you want more info on this plant and many others which which you’ll welcome into your home, please check out our book Keep Your Houseplants Alive.
+If you want more info on this plant and many others, which you’ll welcome into your home, please check out our book Keep Your Houseplants Alive.
 It’s a practical guide written in simple terms with lots of pictures.